Interplay Entertainment: Litigation

-In 2003 and 2004 Snowblind Studios and Interplay Entertainment were engaged in a dispute regarding the Dark Alliance Engine for Fallout: Brotherhood of Steel, Baldur's Gate: Dark Alliance II, and the GameCube version of the original Dark Alliance.
-The dispute was resolved and Interplay would be allowed to work with materials already using the Dark Alliance Engine.
+In 2003 and 2004 Snowblind Studios and Interplay Entertainment had a dispute regarding the Dark Alliance Engine for Fallout: Brotherhood of Steel, Baldur's Gate: Dark Alliance II, and the GameCube version of the original Dark Alliance.
+The resolution allowed Interplay to retain the work they had already done using that engine, but not to use it in new work.

-Bethesda Softworks sued Interplay in 2009, regarding the Fallout Online license and selling of Fallout Trilogy and sought an injunction to stop development of Fallout Online and sales of Fallout Trilogy.
-After several trials spanning almost three years, and in exchange for $2 million dollars, Interplay gave Bethesda the full rights for Fallout Online.
+Bethesda Softworks sued Interplay in 2009, seeking an injunction to stop Interplay from developing Fallout Online and from selling Fallout Trilogy.
+After several trials spanning almost three years, Interplay gave Bethesda the full rights for Fallout Online for $2 million.
 Interplay's rights to sell and merchandise Fallout, Fallout 2, and Fallout Tactics: Brotherhood of Steel expired on December 31, 2013.

 In 2010, TopWare Interactive revealed that they were developing Battle vs. Chess to be published by SouthPeak Games.
 Interplay sued them and won an injunction to stop sales in the United States.
-In 2012, Interplay won the case via default and a settlement for $200,000 plus interest was agreed upon on November 15, 2012.
+Interplay won the case by default, and a settlement for $200,000 plus interest was agreed upon on November 15, 2012.